-3. I don’t believe I need to be married to enjoy deep physical intimacy.
+3. I don’t believe a person needs to be married to enjoy deep physical intimacy.
 It’s a right and a privilege available to all adult humans regardless of their marital status.

-4. I don’t believe in relationships lasting for a life-time let alone eternity.
+4. I don’t believe all relationships will last for a life-time let alone eternity.
 When people change and love evaporates there comes a time when walking away is the most unselfish thing to do.

 5. I believe monogamy should be a choice, not a rule.
 There are some instances where seeking sexual experiences outside a relationship is healthy and necessary (this idea is a whole ‘nother post).